abdullah-k18/abdullah-k18/README.md

 - 🌱 I’m currently doing my **Bachelors in Computer Science** and learning **DevOps**.

-- 📝 I regularly write articles on [Devops With Abdullah](https://devopswithabdullah.hashnode.dev/)
+- 📝 I regularly write articles on [DevOps with Abdullah](https://devopswithabdullah.hashnode.dev/)

 - 📫 How to reach me **abdullahkoraal@gmail.com**